Project overview

 Yes.
 The site is currently well-served by existing roads and public transport, and planning is being coordinated with Transport for NSW, Wollongong City Council, and other agencies.

 A transport access strategy has been prepared, including a main spine road and potential additional access points.
-Detailed transport planning will occur at the development application stage, and no issues have been identified that make the rezoning inappropriate.
+Detailed transport planning will occur as part of future delivery stages.

 No. BlueScope intends to retain ownership of the land.